More young Jamaicans being trained and certified as farmers

-More young Jamaicans being trained and certified as farmersTuesday, January 25, 2022
+More young Jamaicans being trained and certified as farmersSunday, January 30, 2022

 |

-KINGSTON, Jamaica— More young Jamaicans are being trained and certified as youth famers through the Jamaica 4-H Clubs, in partnership with HEART/NSTA Trust.
+MORE young Jamaicans are being trained and certified as youth farmers through the Jamaica 4-H Clubs in partnership with HEART/NSTA Trust.

 “The Jamaica 4-H Clubs has always been certifying our youth farmers.
 A lot of them have been certified under our mastery level programme, but recognising that HEART being the national training organisation and the fact that the certification under the NVQJ is internationally accepted, it became a natural partner with the Ebony Park HEART Academy with whom we already have a memorandum of understanding to partner to build out capacity,” he said.